Last updated on January 25th, 2021 at 02:45 pm

-Factual Reporting: VERY-HIGH
+Factual Reporting: HIGH

-The focus of the The World Resources Institute is on to Climate, Energy, Food, Forests, and Water.
+The focus of the World Resources Institute is on to Climate, Energy, Food, Forests, and Water.
 Their goal is to find solutions to problems like water shortages and global climate change.
 WRI partners with local and national governments, private companies, publicly held corporations, and other non-profits, and offers services including global climate change issues, sustainable markets, ecosystem protection, and environmentally responsible governance services.

 Funded by / Ownership

 The World Resources Institute is a nonprofit which was awarded a 5-star transparency level by transparify.org and they provide a lists of their donors on their website.
 They have also received top ratings from charity watchdogs.

 Some examples of their analysis: “Chinese Cities and Indian State Adopt Innovative Approaches to Waste and Wastewater” and 5 Charts Show How Global Emissions Have Changed Since 1850.
 They utilize credible sources such as Reuters, other pro-science sources such as who.int, Resourcewatch.org as well as sources specific to the country they are covering such as moroccoworldnews.

 Editorially, they hold a left-leaning position in their support for conservation and concern for climate change.
 In general, they are evidence based and factual with a left-leaning advocacy bias.

 - None to date